Wisdom, Rewards, and Failure (Proverbs 3:1-12)

 So this morning's passage gives us some practices or habits that we need to incorporate into our lives so that, over time, we will become wise.

-The first practice Scriptural.
 Verse 1 says, "My son, do not forget my teaching, but keep my commands in your heart."
 The writer talks about his teaching and his commands, which probably refers to the completed book of Proverbs.
 But it's bigger than that.
 The word teaching in the original is torah, which is the same word for God's Law, the first five books of the Bible.
 The writer of Proverbs is urging us to take God's Word, to remember it, and actually to go further than that: to keep them in our heart.
-The heart in the Bible is means the essential you – your mind, emotions, and will.
+The heart in the Bible means the essential you – your mind, emotions, and will.
 The writer tells us to take the Scriptures and embed them in our lives, almost like the Scriptures become the operating system of our lives.

 If you've travelled up the 400 or Highway 69, you've seen these huge rocks on either side of the highway.
 They're huge.
 You realize that they've come along with dynamite and blasted a path through the rocks for the road.
 If you wanted to blast away that rock, you may try exploding the dynamite outside the rock, but it really wouldn't do much.
 It may sheer some rock off the surface, but you'd never be able to blast your way through that rock.
-But if you drilled a hole into the center of that rock, and dropped the dynamite deep inside the rock, when that dynamite exploded the rock would move.
+But if you drilled a hole into the center of that rock, and dropped the dynamite deep inside the rock, when that dynamite exploded, the rock would move.

 That's exactly what Proverbs tells you to do with God's Word.
 The Bible will never change you if it's outside of you.
 But if you put the Bible deep inside your life, at the center of your personality, when God's Word goes off it will move you.
 Wisdom involves placing God's Word into your heart and absorbing it into your life.

-The second practice is about God.
 Verse 3 says, "Let love and faithfulness never leave you; bind them around your neck, write them on the tablet of your heart."
 The two words there – love and faithfulness – would have been instantly known by the student at the time Proverbs was written.
 They are words that are used to refer to God and his covenant relationship with his people.
 For instance, Exodus 34:6 says, "The LORD, the LORD, the compassionate and gracious God, slow to anger, abounding in love and faithfulness."
 The word love there is one of my favorite words in the whole Bible – hesed, which means industrial strength love, love that is unconditional and doesn't give up.

 Now is this verse referring to us developing the qualities of love and faithfulness, or is it about internalizing God's love and faithfulness?
 The answer is yes.
 It's both of these.
 The writer is telling us to do more than learn a set of principles or follow a set of techniques.
 You'll never change by learning five steps to wisdom or three steps to improving your life.
 You need God's industrial strength love and faithfulness.
 You need a relationship with God.
 And when you have it, it will begin to change your life, and the same qualities will begin to show up in your life as well.

-The third practice is about ourselves.
 One song says, "Oh you can be what you wanna be, See what you wanna see.
 Believe in yourself, just believe in yourself.
 You can go where you wanna go, Do what you wanna do.
 Believe in yourself, just believe in yourself."
 We're told that the way to improve is to put more confidence in who we are, to believe in ourselves.
 But Proverbs gives us a different practice to wisdom.
 Verses 5 to 7 say:

 Trust in the LORD with all your heart